zohaibkathwari/News-Feed/README.md

 #News-Feed App

-A responsive Application working on >ie8 and a desktop, high-resolution Laptops, Mobile
+A responsive Application tested on ie11, chrome, firefox, works on a desktop, high-resolution Laptops & on Mobile View.

-#To Run The App please follow the instructions
+#To Run The App

 Download the build(News-Feed.zip) from the GitHub : https://github.com/zohaibkathwari/News-Feed